zeltagq/zelta-homepage/index.md

+### What is Zelta?
+*Zelta is a secure and anonymous messaging service.
+The zelta project thrives to provide an environment for highly confidential conversations as well as your daily small talk.
+It only has a cli client to protect you against various web and mobile vulnerabilities.
+It is cross platform compatible with the only runtime dependency being Node JS.*

 ### Architecture (High Level Overview)
 * Zelta has a cli client, a server tier and a database tier.
 * The server tier has 2 types of servers : Application Server (zelta-server) and Authentication Server (ZUM)